 At seated events, getting close to the action can be difficult and a telephoto or long zoom lens is essential.
 If you’re stuck in one place or the participants are moving, focus on around a stage, wait for the action to come to you.

 Infuse variety into your shots by varying focal lengths and framing horizontally and vertically.
 Remember to turn your lens on the spectators who also make great subjects as they watch and react to the proceedings.

 Fancy costumes and traditional dress is a feature of most festivals.
-Interesting images can be made by getting in close and filling the frame with the colours, patterns and focus on unique features of the participants’ clothing.
+Interesting images can be made by getting in close and filling the frame with the colors, patterns and focus on unique features of the participants’ clothing.
 These shots can be done quite unobtrusively and successfully with lenses in the 150–200mm focal length range.

 The bigger festivals can be particularly intense as they attract large crowds into finite spaces, hemmed in by buildings, roads, barricades and ropes.
-Crowd control is obviously an issue for the organisers and getting close to the action can’t be guaranteed.
-Arrive in the vicinity early for the chance to get your bearings of the area, check out possible vantage points and confirm basic facts with organisers or knowledgeable locals, such as start and finish times and the timing of scheduled events.
+Crowd control is obviously an issue for the organizers and getting close to the action can’t be guaranteed.
+Arrive in the vicinity early for the chance to get your bearings of the area, check out possible vantage points and confirm basic facts with organizers or knowledgeable locals, such as start and finish times and the timing of scheduled events.
 Secure a seat if necessary.

 Remember that festivals in urban areas can cause traffic chaos and that crowd-control may close roads around the focus of activity.
 It’s better to be in position a little early than too late, so allow extra time to get to the event.